Hog Island (Wisconsin): Plants and animals

 the dolomite ledges.
 Sandbar willows (Salix exigua) on the gravel spit provide cover for nesting waterfowl like mallards, black ducks, and Canada geese.
 The solid dolomite base of the island discourages burrowing predators from taking up residence.
 For birds the island is a refuge from predation by mammals.

 The island is managed by staff who must travel from the much larger refuge at Horicon Marsh.
 There is concern that visits by staff may cause nesting failure.
 This can happen in multiple ways: If the staff visit prior to nesting time or while the birds are building nests, they might decide to abandon the island for current and also future years.
 If staff visit before the eggs hatch or while the chicks are in the nest, the parents may fly away for awhile.
 While the parents are away from the nest, gulls and other opportunistic predators may eat the eggs and chicks.
 In addition, without parents to provide shade the nests may be exposed to direct sunlight, which can kill chicks or eggs in a matter of minutes if the day is hot enough.

-Over the three years from 2012–2015, the island was visited on seven different days.
+Over the three years, from 2012 to 2015, the island was visited on seven different days.
 Two of the days were spent addling cormorant eggs with oil and destroying nests, and the other five days involved no killing or nest destruction.